The Seminole County Fire Department has seen a great deal of change and growth since its formation in 1974. What has remained constant is its mission:

 Training Advancements (established 2006)

 Seminole County has invested over 3 million dollars in its training component.
-This includes the opening of the Seminole County Fire/EMS Training Center in 2008.
+This includes the opening of the Seminole County Fire Department Training Center in 2008.
 This facility is over 44,000 square feet situated on nineteen acres inclusive of many training props; most recently the addition of a 5-story training tower.
 Training programs include fire, special hazards, and Emergency Medical Services training.
 It is important that firefighters have the skills to intervene in situations that call for skilled reaction.
 Training is the best resource a firefighter has to keep themselves safe and the public served.

 Health/Wellness Initiative (established 2006)